EDGENortheastern/celebrity-height-app/README.md

 If you want to learn how to create or update a requirements.txt file for other projects, go to the Developer Manual for detailed instructions.

-## Developer Manual
+## Developer Manual 🧑‍💻

-The Developer Manual is a step-by-step guide that explains how to rebuild or extend the app from scratch.
+The Developer Manual is a step-by-step guide that shows how to get started with [Streamlit](https://docs.streamlit.io/) and understand the basic structure of the app.
+It helps new contributors set up their environment and run the project locally.

 You need to create your own repository on GitHub, clone it to your computer, and then install the required dependencies.